Malakhov Kurgan

 Malakhov Kurgan is a tactically important height in the southeastern portion of the Crimean city of Sevastopol.
 It was fortified and became an important Russian position during the Siege of Sevastopol (1854–1855) in the Crimean War, before it was captured by the French in the Battle of Malakoff.
 During the Russian Revolution of 1905 it was the site of revolutionary meetings and in the Second World War housed an artillery battery that fought until the end of the Siege of Sevastopol (1941–1942).
 The site now houses a museum.

 Background

 The hill lies 4 km from the centre of Sevastopol and the kurgan portion of the name reveals an association with an ancient burial ground.
 The hill overlooks Sevastopol Bay, an important anchorage for the Russian fleet.
-It is named for Mikhail Malakhov, a purser who illegally sold navy-issue rum for personal profit from a shop on the hillside.
+It is named for captain Mikhail Malakhov.
+In 1827, Mikhail Malakhov moved from Kherson.
+In a relatively short time, captain Malakhov gained fame among the lower ranks and the poor as an honest and just man.
+People came to his house, which was located near the hill with requests and controversial questions.
+Soon the whole kurgan began to be called by the captain's surname.
 The name first appeared on Russian maps in 1851.